dsobral/ADER/material/complex/tutorial1.md

 ---

-Finally, we sort this table by p-value (smaller p-values on top), and save it to a file so that we can later import it into Excel.
+We sort this table by p-value (smaller p-values on top), and save it to a file so that we can later import it into Excel.

 ```r